How To Install Python Packages

 Sub-package for operations

 When importing the package, Python searches through the directories in sys.path looking for the package subdirectory.
 The __init__.py file is required to make Python treat the directories as containing packages.
-If we are to use this package, we can do so in the following manner:

-PyPI - Python Package Index
+PyPI - Python package index

 Installing pip